Etablissements A. Bourdereau CINEX

 "CINEX" device approved by the Aeronautical Technical Services

-The small camera quickly became very popular with Pilots.
-The French Air Force used the camera to film training and reconnaissance missions.
-Cinematographers and news reel photographers discovered the adaptability of the camera for fast action or aerial shots.
+The French Air Force adopted the Cinex to film training exercises and reconnaissance missions.
+Cinematographers and newsreel photographers soon discovered the camera's adaptability for fast action and aerial work.

 CINEX Aeronautical Mount